idiap/bob/python/doc/TutorialsTrainer.rst

 ============================

 **PCA** [1]_ is one way to train a :py:class:`bob.machine.LinearMachine`.
-The associated |project| class is :py:class:`bob.trainer.SVDPCATrainer` as the training procedure mainly relies on a singular value decomposition.
+The associated |project| class is :py:class:`bob.trainer.PCATrainer` as the training procedure mainly relies on a singular value decomposition.

 **PCA** belongs to the category of `unsupervised` learning algorithms, which